Alex-42-AI/Graphs-and-Trees/README.md

 2) returning the sum of the weights of all nodes;
 3) setting/increasing the weight of a given node to/with a given real value;
 4) finding the minimal (lightest) path between two nodes;
-5) listing out all minimum by total sum of the weights of the nodes vertex covers of the graph;
+5) returning a minimum by total sum of the weights of the nodes vertex cover of the graph;
-6) listing out all minimum by total sum of the weights of the nodes dominating sets of the graph;
+6) returning a minimum by total sum of the weights of the nodes dominating set of the graph;
-5) listing out all maximum by total sum of the weights of the nodes independent sets of the graph;
+7) returning a maximum by total sum of the weights of the nodes independent set of the graph.
+The last tree methods are only present in the undirected graphs.

 Weighted graphs by links, in addition to their parental superclass, have methods for:
 1) returning the weight of a link, if such is given, otherwise returns the same for all links;